inivekin/abosa/abosa.typ

-Befriending shadows on the wall, pretending comfort's what I felt nae stopped the magma curtain call as mantle flowed where shadows dwelt.
+Befriending shadows on the wall, pretending comfort's what I felt nae stopped the magma curtain call as lava flows where shadows dwelt.
 I saw in vain wi eyes wide shut as pupils strain wi contraction, wi darkness gane my lie in rut